ScialdoneLab/SCOPRO/README.md

 A gene i is considered to be conserved between **name_vivo** and an in vitro cluster if the jaccard index of the links of gene i is above **threshold**.

 ## Example
-Below an example of input using the development version of **SCOPRO** from GitHub
+Below an example of input using the development version of **SCOPRO** from GitHub.

 ```r
 current_wd <- getwd()